 Thankfully, BV is treatable.
 If you have a female partner, it will be important that she visits her OB/GYN as well; BV can spread to female partners, because, you may have guessed it, they also have vaginas!
 But if you have a male sex partner he won't need to be treated, since BV is a vaginal infection.9

 WHAT SOAPS ARE SAFE?

-Read about the causes of changes in pH level in your vagina to better determine which products are safe to use.
+Read about the causes of imbalance in your vagina to better determine which products are safe to use.

 WHAT CAN I DO AT HOME TO KEEP MY VAGINA HEALTHY?

 There are many things you can do on a daily basis to keep her healthy.
-Using condoms and eating probiotic-rich food can help keep your pH balance in check.
-Practice cleanliness when engaging in sexual intercourse and make sure not to douche.11 Check out ways to keep her happy and healthy here.
+Using condoms can help maintain a healthy balance of bacteria.11 Always practice safe sex and refrain from douching.4 Check out ways to keep her happy and healthy here.

 WHY ARE STDs NOW CALLED STIs?

-Hmm, what?!
-Because the term disease suggests that there is an obvious medical problem when in fact many sexually transmitted infections show no signs or symptoms, HCPs are swapping the D for an I. A sexually transmitted bacteria or virus creates infection, which may or may not result in outwardly obvious disease.
+Why the name change?
+Because the term "disease" suggests that there is an obvious medical problem.
+In fact, many sexually transmitted infections show no signs or symptoms.
+That's why HCPs are swapping disease (D) for infection (I).
+A sexually transmitted bacteria or virus creates infection, which may or may not result in outwardly obvious disease.
 Gonorrhea, HPV, chlamydia, and herpes are all STIs that can exist without apparent symptoms.10

 WHERE CAN I GO TO FIND ADDITIONAL INFORMATION?